CAMeL-Lab/Gumar-Ngrams/README.md

 ## Citation

-Please use the following citation when referencing this resource:
+Please use the following citation when referencing or using this resource:

 > Khalifa, Salam, Nizar Habash, Dana Abdulrahim, and Sara Hassan.
 > "A Large Scale Corpus of Gulf Arabic."
 In Language Resources and Evaluation